bennett-daniel/bennett-daniel.github.io/pages/publications.md

 [[pdf]](https://psyarxiv.com/rynhk/) [[GitHub repo]](https://github.com/nivlab/sciops)

-2\.
-Goh, A. X.-A., **Bennett, D**., Bode, S., & Chong, T. T.-J. (under review).
-Neurocomputational mechanisms underlying the subjective value of information.
-Manuscript submitted for review.

 ## Peer-reviewed journal papers and book chapters

 {: .fs-6 .fw-300 .pt-2}
 _2021 and in press_

+2\.
+Goh, A. X.-A., **Bennett, D**., Bode, S., & Chong, T. T.-J. (in press).
+Neurocomputational mechanisms underlying the subjective value of information.
+Manuscript accepted for publication in *Communications Biology*.

 3\. **Bennett, D.**, Niv, Y. & Langdon, A. J. (in press).
 Value-free reinforcement learning: Policy optimization as a minimal model of operant behavior.
 Manuscript accepted for publication in _Current Opinion in Behavioral Sciences_.